S4nfs/MyPROJECTS/REACT-JS_Course/Intro.md

 - sometimes, we want to run some code after the DOM has been updated.
 It can be anything, showing pop-ups, sending API requests, logging users’ information etc. and such functions don’t require cleanup to be performed.
 They are just hit-once functions and then we forget about them.
 Such places are the best examples to use the useEffect hook.

 ContextAPI - contextAPI is an easy way to create global variables that canbe passed around in the react app and this is an alternative of prop drilling.

+Redux - it creates a global state for the whole application, that can be accessed by any of your component